abcnever/cordova-haml-sass-coffee/README.md

 Platform: Linux - Ubuntu
+Description: This is a framework you can use to develop cordova apps with haml, sass, and coffeescript.
+What's also included are backbone.js, jQuery and bootstrap.

 1.Pull from this repository for a FRESH NEW cordova / phonegap app, make sure your git stage is clean as well beforehand